 Offset the stress of balancing work and family.

 Moms are doing more than ever before—and according to Pew Research Center, most (56%) feel stressed about the daily juggling act.
 That stress can lead to feelings of frustration or even physical symptoms such as weight gain and exhaustion.
 Taking time for yourself can help you avoid feeling overwhelmed—and doing so will ultimately make you more capable of handling all of your responsibilities with patience and flexibility.

 Show your kids that you value your own health and wellness.

 Moms want to raise well-rounded kids who are healthy, interested in the world around them and open to new experiences.
 But if the kids see mom constantly sacrificing her own well-being, they are going to have trouble learning what it takes to live a full, happy and healthy life.
 Show them that you value your own health and wellness by making sure you have the time you need for self-care.

 Tell yourself it’s not optional.

-It’s true that guilt can thwart a mom’s best laid plans for self-care.
+It’s true that guilt can get in the way of a mom’s most well-meaning plans for self-care.
 But, researchers at the University of Pennsylvania found an easy trick to feeling less guilty—pretend you have no choice but to put yourself first and take care of your own needs.
 When your brain believes you have no choice, the guilt goes away.

 Choose activities that energize you.

 A brisk walk with your bestie or a coffee date with your constantly complaining coworker?
 When you’re a mom, the time you have sans kiddos is minimal and should be treated as a precious resource.
-So whether it’s time with a supportive friend, a yoga class or a leisurely stroll in your town’s shopping district, choose kid-free activities that reinvigorate you, not that drain your mental and physical energy.
+So whether it’s time with a supportive friend, a yoga class or a leisurely stroll in your town’s shopping district, choose kid-free activities that energize you, not drain you.

 Carve out me-time moments.